 Seizures can occur for various reasons.
 If you have experienced seizures, it could mean you have a seizure disorder—the most common one being epilepsy.
 Having a seizure can be frightening.
 Although they are scary, they are often treatable.
 WMCHealth offers comprehensive resources, including epilepsy support.

 Our flagship location in New York has around-the-clock neurologists who provide innovative and multidisciplinary treatment for seizures, day and night.
-Westchester Medical Center is the only certified Level 4 Epilepsy Center in the Hudson Valley accredited by National Association of Epilepsy Centers (NAEC) and offers both adult and pediatric treatment.
+Westchester Medical Center is the only certified Level 4 Epilepsy Center in the Hudson Valley accredited by National Association of Epilepsy Centers (NAEC), ABRET Neurodiagnostic Credentialing & Accreditation, and Epilepsy Foundation of Northeastern New York, Inc. and offers both adult and pediatric treatment.
 Our highly skilled epileptologists have expertise in the newest seizure medications.
 We have access to the latest in technology, including minimally invasive brain surgery for epilepsy, to help patients with seizure disorders regain their quality of life.

 What Are Seizure Disorders?